moby/moby/daemon/graphdriver/devmapper/README.md

 graph location (typically `/var/lib/docker/devicemapper`, $graph below) a thin pool is created based on two block devices, one for data and one for metadata.
-By default these block devices are created automatically by using loopback mounts of automatically creates sparse files.
+By default these block devices are created automatically by using loopback mounts of automatically created sparse files.

 The default loopback files used are `$graph/devicemapper/data` and